ijat/b2clone/README.md

 ### Linux/MacOs

-* Should be same like Windows but **I do not test or run this tool all on these OSes**.
+* Should be same like Windows but **I do not test or run this tool on these OSes**.
 It might be broken.

 ---
 b2clone - Ijat.my